 - a.
 Hens must not have to travel more than 8 yards (7.3 meters) in the house to reach feed and water, including in systems of more than one level. - b.
-Particular attention must be given to the provision of feed and water in areas frequented by subordinate hens.
+Particular attention must be given to the provision and distribution of feed and water in the recovery/hospital areas frequented by subordinate and injured hens.